University Honors Program

 Students may also participate in the National Collegiate Honors Council National Honors Semesters.
 Honors credit is limited to members of the Honors Program.

-Transfer students with at least 50 credit hours may be admitted to the University Honors Program with a cumulative or transfer GPA of 3.5 and with a letter of support from a faculty member.
+Transfer students with at least 50 credit hours may be admitted to the honors program with a cumulative or transfer GPA of 3.25-3.5, depending on their respective colleges.